chchen123/pytpc/doc/unpackGRAW.rst

    graw2hdf [-v] --lookup LOOKUP INPUT [OUTPUT]

-The `LOOKUP` argument takes the path to a pad map .csv lookup table.
-The `INPUT` argument should be the path to a directory containing GRAW files for a run.
+The `LOOKUP` argument takes the path to a pad map .csv lookup table **with no headers**.
+The `INPUT` argument should be the path to a directory containing the GRAW files for a run.
 The `OUTPUT` argument is the path where the output HDF5 file should be created.
 If no output path is given, a file will be created next to the `INPUT` directory with the same name as that directory and an `.h5` extension.

 The following command will display this information in the terminal (also a good installation test):